jank-lang/jank/book/src/getting-started/01-installation.md

 ## Windows (MSYS2)
 We have binary jank packages in our own pacman repo, so installation is quick and easy.

+> [!NOTE]
+> We provide our own LLVM/Clang packages, which will take precedence over the
+> standard MSYS2 versions.
+We recommend a dedicated MSYS2 installation for jank
+> so these packages don't affect other MSYS2 projects.

 First, install [MSYS2](https://www.msys2.org/) and open a **CLANG64** shell.

 Add our package repo to `/etc/pacman.conf` (e.g. with `nano /etc/pacman.conf`).